 Way out in the Bath Beach section of Brooklyn lies this Adventurers, the most charming family entertainment center in all the land.
 This is the kind if place they just don’t make anymore.
 There are kiddie rides for the, well, kiddies.
 Mini-golf for the putt putt devotees, and of course there are video games.
 Adventures boasts an entire arcade, in fact.
 This baby Coney Island is a mecca for kids and, for the Brooklyn born, a place where memories are made.

 Dave & Buster’s

 234 W 42nd St

-Yes.
-This is a dreaded chain.
-Yes.
-It also resides in one of the worst places on earth, Times Square.
-Still, this branch of the D&B empire does a lot of things right.
+Even if you dread Times Square, this branch of the Dave and Buster’s empire does a lot of things right.
 The game selection is undeniably cool, which includes certain classics being projected on a big screen.
 The arcade here does a good job of mixing old and new, and when you finally get bored you can just get drunk and start all over again.
 Brave the mass of tourists and give it a shot.